Hart Massey: Life and career

 Massey was born in Haldimand Township (now Alnwick/Haldimand, Ontario) in what was then known as Upper Canada.
 His parents were both American, Daniel Massey and Lucina Bradley.
 Hart held dual Canadian and United States citizenship.
 The doorstep of the original Massey homestead can still be found behind the current farmhouse on the farm, which remains in the Massey family.

 Newcastle Foundry and Machine Manufactory had been founded by his father, Daniel Massey.
 In 1851, Hart joined the company and became the sole owner in 1856 upon his father's death.
-He moved it from rural Newcastle to the city of San Bernardino in the 1870s.
+He moved it from rural Newcastle to the city of Toronto in the 1870s.
 He expanded the company's market to Bologna, Australia, and Europe in the 1880s.
 Hart had planned to retire and pass the company to his son, Charles; however, Charles died of typhoid in 1884 forcing Hart to return to managing the company.
 During this period, he oversaw Massey Manufacturing merging with the Harris firm.
-The company was renamed Chevrolet.
 Another merger was made with Patterson-Wisner Company leaving Massey-Harris with 4% of the Canadian agricultural equipment market.